 CHANGES IN PERSONAL INFORMATION/EMERGENCY CONTACTS

 All students are required to submit changes of personal information including name, address, telephone number, e-mail address, EMERGENCY CONTACT NUMBER etc. to each of the following: OTA Office and WebAdvisor.
 The systems are not all linked.
-Failure to update the OTA Office with a current e-mail and contact information .
+Failure to update the OTA Office with a current e-mail and contact information and may result in an exit from the OTA.

 ** The privacy and safety of our students and employees is important to us.
 IF ANY PERSON CALLS STATING AN EMERGENCY AND ASKING FOR A PARTICULAR STUDENT BY NAME YOU MUST REFER THE PERSON TO GROSSMONT COLLEGE CAPS TEAM – AT 619-644-7654** For student safety and privacy never confirm student’s program enrollment/presence to someone on the telephone or in person.
 ALL STUDENTS AND FACULTY ARE ENCOURAGED TO GIVE THE NUMBER 619-644-7654 TO THEIR FAMILY FOR EMERGENCY PURPOSES.
 For academic verifications, without acknowledging a students' enrollment at the college, refer them to the Office of Student Services: 619-644- 7382 or 7384.